servalproject/batphone/CURRENT-RELEASE.md

  * The "Help" screen has been updated to include these Release Notes and Credits.

+ * We no longer display scary warnings on install.
+Instead we only display warnings if you attempt to test Adhoc Wi-Fi.

  * Code quality has improved, closing various memory leaks and potential SQL injection vulnerabilities.